kodlist/onesite/README.md

 1. Navigate to the following sample application: http://computer-database.herokuapp.com/computers
 2. Test CRUD operations.
 3. In this project work I have automated basic CRUD operations, and considered only positive cases.
+4. This work is UI Functional testing, not a backend or webservices test automation.

 What is Tested: